Half hourly business electricity meters explained

 Half hourly meters are designed to capture details about a business's electricity usage every 30 minutes, relaying the information to the supplier in real time.

-Suppliers can ensure they're accurately charging firms when generating their bills, and businesses with high usage can benefit from a minimised risk of incorrect charges.
+This means that suppliers can ensure they're accurately charging firms when generating their bills, while benefitting businesses with high usage because there's a minimised risk of incorrect charges.

-It also means that business energy customers can have their contracts flexibly tailored to their unique usage.
+Business energy customers generally benefit because they can have their contracts flexibly tailored to their unique usage.
 They can opt for either complete budget certainty with set prices, or allow a supplier to pass charges through to them on a variable basis.

+Half hourly meters are most common for businesses that use energy more heavily than most.
 If your business has a peak electricity demand of 100 KVA or higher, more than three times a year, then you'll be obligated to have one of these meters installed.
-Some businesses with slightly lower usage can opt to have the meters installed.

 How do half hourly meters work?

-Because half hourly meters are intended to submit meter readings so frequently — which means business owners don’t need to submit readings themselves — the meters do require a phone line or internet connection to send usage details to a supplier regularly.
+It's worth noting that half hourly meters do require a phone line or internet connection to send usage details to a supplier regularly.

 There are several factors that can affect the price of your half hourly electricity bill.